Use the Data!

 - All of the Urban Institute’s Upward Mobility Framework Mobility Metrics are publicly accessible and can be downloaded on the Urban Institute’s Data Catalog.

-- Pre-2020 Inclusive Recovery Indices data can be downloaded from the Urban Institute website.
+- Pre-2020 Inclusive Recovery Indices data also can be downloaded from the Urban Institute website.

 - Supplemental data sources are available at the following locations: